gunns2/coranova/README.md

 perform_coranova_parametric(list(afr), "pheno", c("pgs1", "pgs2"))
 ```
 ## Warnings

+Both PGS and outcome should be adjusted for principal components prior to analysis.

 In simulations we find at least 1000 bootstrap and 1000 permutations are necessary to control type 1 error with binary outcomes.
 We have not tested other non-normal outcome distributions.